Join us

 Karolina Gawonicz and Michał Łukaszewicz set out on a self-sufficient, unmotorised canoe journey across the second-largest uninhabited wilderness in the world: Canadian Barren Lands.
 They followed in the footsteps of explorers James Critchell-Bullock and John Hornby on the 100th anniversary of their expedition attempting to locate the cache buried by the British pair back in 1924.

-Photo of Michal and Karolina of the Barren Lands Expedition
+Michal and Karolina posing in front of a red canoe on their Barren Lands Expedition

 Health hazards of volcanic gases